-For a reporting period time interval to be eligible, the values of all corresponding independent variables must sit within their eligible range (unbroken lines in Figure 2).
-For any time interval where the corresponding independent variable falls outside the eligible range, that time interval is excluded from the reporting period.
+For a reporting period time interval to be eligible, the values of all corresponding independent variables must sit within their effective range (unbroken lines in Figure 2).
+For any time interval where the corresponding independent variable falls outside the effective range, that time interval is excluded from the reporting period.

-Refer to Section (19)(e)(iv) of the M&V specifications for further details.
+Refer to Section (2.2.6)(1)(a) of the M&V specifications v8 for further details.

-Figure 2: Annual creation - relationship between baseline period and reporting period to determine effective range and therefore the eligibility of time interval
+Figure 2: Annual

+creation - relationship between baseline period and reporting period to determine effective range and therefore the eligibility of time interval